grandrew/plotti.co/plotti.co/index.md

 ## Limitations

 - Data feed rate is limited to 50 updates/sec per host.
 Please request if you need more
-- Your cached data will be deleted after 1 hour of idling (no updates or views)
+- Your cached data will be deleted after about 1 day of idling (no updates or views)
-- The server is stateless and will drop locks on restart ([fixing asap](https://github.com/grandrew/plotti.co/issues/14))
+- The server is stateless and will drop locks on restart ([fix in progress](https://github.com/grandrew/plotti.co/issues/14))
-- You can not have more than 6 plots streaming in one browser (working on it)
 - There are some known [bugs](https://github.com/grandrew/plotti.co/issues)
-- Microsoft Edge does not support EventSource [yet](http://caniuse.com/#search=EventSource), but a workaround is [implemented](https://github.com/grandrew/plotti.co/issues/13).

 ## Terms of serve and privacy